SolderedElectronics/Inkplate-Peripheral-Mode-STM32-Example/README.md

 To use peripheral mode with STM32, follow these steps:
 1. Upload peripheral mode to your Inkplate device using Arduino IDE.
 In the Inkplate Library, it's under the _Diagnostics_ subfolder in the examples for your particular board.
 2. Open STM32CubeIDE and create a new your project for your particular board.
 Create a UART hardware device in asynchronous mode, set at 115200 baud.
 8 bits, 1 stop bit.
-3. Connect the TX pin of that hardware UART device to Inkplate's RX pin.
+3. Connect the TX pin of your hardware UART device to Inkplate's RX pin.
 Inkplate also needs to be power supplied via USB.
 4. Upload main.c to your STM32 board check if the screen refreshes and displays a message.

 ### What are the available commands?